HMS Syrtis: Subsequent operations

 From 25 October to 12 November, Syrtis conducted a patrol off Norway but did not sight any potential targets.
 After conducting additional training, the submarine conducted an anti-submarine patrol off Norway on 22 December, protecting the Arctic convoys JW 55B, RA 55A and RA 55B.
 The patrol was uneventful, and the boat returned to Lerwick, Scotland, on 6 January.

 On 2 February 1944, Syrtis departed Kames Bay with the X-class midget submarine X22 in tow.
 Five days later, while nearing Scapa Flow, Syrtis's watch officer was washed overboard; the submarine turned to pick him up, but collided with X22, which went down with all hands.
 The watch officer was not found.

 Syrtis next patrolled off the Stad peninsula from 12 to 22 February; the submarine's only action during the patrol was an unsuccessful attack on the Norwegian merchant ship Sirius.

 On 16 March, Syrtis departed Lerwick for her seventh patrol, off the Kya Lighthouse then later off Bodø.
-She achieved the only success of her career on 22 March, sinking the Norwegian merchant Narvik with gunfire off Rødøy.
+She achieved the only success of her career on 22 March, sinking the Norwegian merchant Narvik with gunfire off Rødøya.
 Syrtis was never seen again; on 28 March, she was ordered to return to Lerwick, but did not acknowledge the order.
 German reports indicate the sinking of a submarine in the Bodø area at the time by shore batteries, but the most likely cause of her loss is a mine.